yugabyte/yugabyte-db/docs/content/latest/integrations/smart-driver.md

 **Cluster-aware** load balancing is performed using the `load-balance` connection property, which is disabled by default.
 You can enable it by setting its value to `true`.

 **Topology-aware** load balancing additionally requires the `topology-keys` connection property, which accepts a comma-separated list of geolocation values.
-You can specify a geolocation as cloud:region:zone.
+You can specify a geolocation as region:zone

 To use the Smart Driver, do the following: